 Figure 2.13 Reasons for Cycling

 Cycle Parking Used

-Figure 2.14 shows some encouraging change from 2012 in two important respects.
-Firstly, the proportion of staff storing bicycles in office space, a practice which is discouraged at the University, has dropped.
-A significant change has also occurred in external storage locations with more staff indicating they use cycle racks and lockers in preference to railings.
-This is probably due to additional racks and covered storage that has been installed during the last two years.
+Figure 2.14 shows some encouraging and some discouraging changes from 2014.
+Firstly, the proportion of staff storing bicycles in office space, a practice which is discouraged at the University, has increased.
+A significant change has also occurred in external storage locations with less staff indicating they use railings, a practice which has been actively discouraged due to obstruction it can cause to disabled people.

-(Percentages calculated from a subset of 141 respondents)
+(Percentages calculated from a subset of 121 respondents)

 Figure 2.14 Cycle Parking Used

 BUS TRAVEL

 Reasons for Travelling by Bus

 No values are used in figure 2.15 as respondents could select as many options as were appropriate.
 The figure therefore represents the comparative reasons why staff members use the bus to travel to work.
-Convenience features most highly for the first time which may be due to improved ticket options and/or routes.
-No suitable alternative continues to feature prominently suggesting that bus travel is often used out of necessity rather than choice.
+Convenience features most highly but No suitable alternative continues to feature prominently suggesting that bus travel is often used out of necessity rather than choice.
 Time features least prominently suggesting that the service frequency or reliability is perceived to be poor.
 Actions to make local bus journeys more attractive are limited since bus companies are private, commercial businesses and difficult for the University to influence.